-We weren’t able to pick up our first set of remote cameras until about four hours after launch.
-The two closest cameras had to wait until the next morning for pickup, due to safety reasons.
+We couldn’t pick up our first set of remote cameras until about four hours after launch.
+The two closest cameras had to wait until the following day for pickup for safety reasons.
 This meant another night of Florida rainstorms for my gear.

 Remote Camera Setup

 With no wireless access at the launch pad and the potential for changes in launch time, the only effective way to trigger the cameras is to use a sound trigger.
 A sound trigger fires the shutter in continuous mode based on the loud sound of the rocket engines.
 Like many other launch photographers, I use the MIOPS Smart+ trigger.

 Remote cameras are set up the day before launch.
 Florida weather means you will face dew, condensation, or rain, so protecting the cameras from the elements is essential.
 I wrapped my cameras in plastic bags, except for the front lens element.
 More sophisticated setups use plastic or wood enclosures.

 If a launch gets scrubbed, as this one did, your cameras remain out at the launchpad for several days.
 The Wednesday launch of the SpaceX Crew Dragon was scrubbed and moved to Saturday.
 During the four nights, our cameras were subjected to punishing thunderstorms.
 Luckily we got to revisit the cameras on Friday before launch, and I had a couple of lenses that I swapped that had condensation inside of the front element after all of that rain.